berkayw/Delivery-Driver/README.md

 ![delivery project](https://user-images.githubusercontent.com/72252419/172732191-26bf44b0-9a81-4328-8d97-e230bc669163.jpg)
 </br >

-You're delivering packages to customers.<br /> If you want to deliver fast, use the speed ups!
+Let's deliver packages to customers!<br /> If you want to deliver fast, use the speed ups!
 But be careful, you will slow down if you crash!

 <h3> My Experiences </h3>